bayesn/bayesn/docs/source/output.rst

 Output
 =============

-The output of BayeSN will vary depending on whether you are training or fitting.
+The output of BayeSN will vary depending on whether the mode you are using.
 The output will be saved in ``outputdir/name`` where ``outputdir`` and ``name`` correspond to the keys present in the input file as described in :ref:`running_bayesn`.